 Derbyshire Record Office

-Our new-look Record Office is now open to bring Derbyshire's fascinating past to life for residents, visitors and students.
+Our new-look record office, combining both the archives and local studies services, is open to bring Derbyshire's fascinating past to life for residents, visitors and students.

 What we do

-You may be interested in attending one of our 'Introductions to the Searchroom' sessions.
-For more information, please see our education pages.
+You may be interested in attending one of our 'introductions to the searchroom' sessions.

 What records do we have?